Close

 3. Communication skills — It’s essential that you speak and write effectively in the workplace.
 Therefore, your communication during an interview is extremely important.
 Be prepared for questions, and most importantly, listen attentively to your interviewer.

-6. Problem-solving skills — Every company has problems that need to be solved, and that’s where an employee like you comes in.
+6. Critical-thinking skills — Every company has problems that need to be solved, and that’s where an employee like you comes in.
 Perhaps you can improve their customer service, efficiency, sales or public relations.
 You’ll need to be able to analyze a problem and then use critical thinking to solve it.
 A fantastic way to highlight your skills during a job interview is to provide examples of problems you’ve effectively solved.

 8. Strong work ethic — Employers love employees who show up on time or even early.
 They appreciate those who are willing to go the extra mile.
 If you do excellent work and consider yourself productive, highlight that fact, especially if you have examples of times when you went above and beyond what was expected of you.